russelljjarvis/teiili/docs/scripts/Tutorials.rst

     python -m neuron_models

-Working with pre-compiled models
+Working with pre-assembled models
 --------------------------------
 Once the pre-defined neuron and synapse models are exported to files you can choose between generating neuron/synapse models 'on the fly' or importing them from the generated files, which you can maually adapt to your needs without fiddling with the ``templates`` provided by `teili`.

-See an example for how to work with pre-compiled neuron and/or synapse models below.
+See an example for how to work with pre-assembled neuron and/or synapse models below.

 .. code-block:: python